RailCoin/devportal-tutorials-rb/tutorials/11_submit_comment_reply/README.md

 # Submit Comment Reply

+_By the end of this tutorial you should know how to prepare comments for Steem and then submit using Radiator._

+### Intro

 This example will broadcast a reply to the blockchain using the values provided.
 To create a post in `ruby`, we will use a `Radiator::Transaction` containing a `comment` operation, which is how all content is stored internally.

 A reply is differentiated from a post by whether or not a `parent_author` exists.
 When there is no `parent_author`, then it's a post, otherwise it's a comment (like in this example).